Arittra95/Arittra95/README.md

 - 👀 I’m interested in bioinformatics and AI.
 - 🌱 I’m currently learning bash, Python and R to run diffrent tools.
 - 💞️ I’m looking to collaborate on developing new tools.
-- 📫 How to reach me: mail me arittra.bhattacharjee@northsouth.edu
+- 📫 How to reach me: mail me arittra.bioinfo@gmail.com

 <!---
 Arittra95/Arittra95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.